programerr01/Leaderboard/README.md

 # Leaderboard-
-LeaderBoard for Girlscript Summer of Code (GGSOC)
+LeaderBoard for Girlscript Summer of Code (GSSOC)